PoojaSinha8809/Practical-Assignment-17/README.md

 - Nr.employed Distribution: Shows Number of employees (quarterly indicator).
 The distribution is discrete, with peaks at specific values.
 Reflects employment trends.
 Certain values may align with economic stability, impacting consumer behavior.

+📉 The Core Issue: Class Imbalance
+As in our previous models (e.g., SVM), there is still a class imbalance issue:

+- 6813 clients are in class 0 (not subscribed)

+- 836 clients are in class 1 (subscribed)

+The precision and recall for class 1 are still not ideal, primarily because the model is heavily biased toward predicting class 0 (not subscribed), which is more prevalent.

 2. **Bivariate Analysis:**